noir-lang/noir/docs/docs/dev_docs/cli/main.md

 If you use a different address in the constructor above, you will get an error when running the deployment.
 This is because you need to register an account in the sandbox before it can receive private notes.
 When you create a new account, it gets automatically registered.
 Alternatively, you can register an account you do not own along with its public key using the `register-recipient` command.
 :::

-This command takes 1 mandatory positional argument which is the path to the contract ABI file in a JSON format (e.g. `contracts/target/PrivateToken.json`).
+This command takes 1 mandatory positional argument which is the path to the contract artifact file in a JSON format (e.g. `contracts/target/PrivateToken.json`).
 Alternatively you can pass the name of an example contract as exported by `@aztec/noir-contracts` (run `aztec-cli example-contracts` to see the full list of contracts available).

 The command takes a few optional arguments while the most important one is: